-7.1.4 Minor sedimentation was observed on some of the tagged corals at Site B2, but the percentages were smaller than the action level standard (i.e. 15%).
-The exceedance was considered project-related.
+7.1.4 Two coral colonies mortality (B-19 and B-58) were recorded and considered not project-related.
+The mortality was mainly due to the wave action.
+Minor sedimentation was observed (Less than 10%) on five tagged corals at Site B2, but the percentages were smaller than the action level standard (i.e. 15%).
+The exceedance was considered project-related due to the silty runoff observed during the site audit after rainstorm.